opoku1968/reddit-news-repo/README.md

 ## Comment on Blog Posts.

-*Also shown here is the trashcan which allows users to upvote or downvote*
+*Also shown here is the feature that allows users to upvote or downvote*

 ![Comment on Blog Posts](documentation/Images/comment.png)